sswam/allemande/doc/mike-ideas.md

 - UI for base and mission files
 	- view what mission is active in the chat

+- agent to improve LLM prompts, or help people improve their prompts interactively

 Sam ideas tacked on:

 - prevent talk to self without explicit name?!